Why Human Guidance Matters in Collaborative Vibe Coding: Results

-AI instructions were much longer than human instructions (on average instruction length for humans was M=17.723, SD=16.166, and for AI was M=755.279, SD=193.803, $p$<0.001 Cohen's $d$ = 6.479).
+AI instructions were much longer than human instructions (on average number of instruction words for humans was $M=17.72$, $SD=16.17$, and for AI was $M=755.28$, $SD=193.80$, $p<.001$, $d = 6.48$).
 We next tested whether instruction length alone explains the performance gap.
 We reran the AI-led vibe coding condition with hard limits of 10, 20, or 30 words per instruction (Fig. \ref{fig:figure3}C).
 After applying length limits, the mean content length of AI instructions became comparable to human instructions.
-However, limiting instruction length did not improve AI performance, continuing to show flat or declining performance over iterations ($r$=-0.202, $\text{CI}_{95\%}$=[-0.372, -0.020], r=-0.219, $\text{CI}_{95\%}$=[-0.364, -0.068], r=-0.229, $\text{CI}_{95\%}$=[-0.382, -0.068] for 10, 20 and 30 iterations), indicating that verbosity alone does not account for the observed failure.
+However, limiting instruction length did not improve AI performance, continuing to show flat or declining performance over iterations ($r=-.20$, $\text{CI}_{95\%}$=[-0.28, -0.10], $r=-.15$, $\text{CI}_{95\%}$=[-.24, -.06], $r=-.19$, $\text{CI}_{95\%}$=[-.28, -.10] for 10, 20 and 30 iterations), indicating that verbosity alone does not account for the observed failure.
 Moreover, the semantic clustering of AI instructions remained substantially tighter than that of human instructions even when controlling for instruction length.
-For descriptions limited to 10, 20, and 30 words, AI instructions showed significantly smaller clustering than human instructions (within category similarity means M=0.639, 0.725, 0.756, respectively; compared with human's M=0.396, all differences $p$<0.001), indicating that AI remains overly target-specific even when constrained to short descriptions.
+For descriptions limited to 10, 20, and 30 words, AI instructions showed significantly less clustering than human instructions (within category similarity means $M=.64$, $.73$, $.76$, respectively; compared with humans $M=.40$, all differences $p<.001$), indicating that AI remains overly target-specific even when constrained to short descriptions.